rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part03/README.md

 ## <a name="3-1"></a>3.1 Create and use methods in interfaces

-As you may recall, an interface is an abstract data type, similar to a class that defines a list of public abstract methods that any class implementing the interface must provide.
+An interface is an abstract data type, similar to a class that defines a list of public abstract methods that any class implementing the interface must provide.
 An interface may also include constant public static final variables, default methods, and static methods.
 The following is an example of an interface and a class that implements it: